asrdo/asr-paper/README.md

-# **Summary of Arabic ASR: Challenges and Progress**
+# **Summary of Automatic Audio Recognition Papers**

-Main repository of the summary of Arabic ASR: Challenges and Progress *written in LaTeX*
+Main repository of the Summary of Automatic Audio Recognition Papers *written in LaTeX*

-*Written by Abdulkader*

 ## **Team Members**